yellowled/yl-bp/docs/setting-up.md

 ## “I don't need …”

-If a project doesn't require some of the [JS assets](javascript.md), comment them out in `grunt/contrib-concat.js` before running `grunt`.
+If a project doesn't require some of the [JS assets](javascript.md), comment them out in the `concat` section of `config.js` before running `grunt`.
 Optionally, also remove them from `bower.json` before install.